wp-plugins/bigoven-recipes-menus-and-more/readme.txt

 5. The settings view lets you choose whether or not to list recipe instructions in numbered form, whether or not to enable the "Save Recipe" button and more.

 == Changelog ==
+= 1.6.1 =
+* Enhancing layout for cook time view

 = 1.6.0 =
-* At a blogger's request, adding a new theme with cooking time just below the title
+* Adding a new theme at blogger request - cook time stats just below title

 = 1.5.01 =
 * Adding a couple missing files for 1.5 release